TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 {% endblock %}
 ```

-### Step 6: Setup the app.py

-This Python Flask implementation:
+This Python Flask implementation in `main.py`

 1. Imports all dependencies required for the whole project.
 2. Sets up CSRFProtect to provide asynchronous keys that protect the app from a CSRF attack.
-Students will need to generate their own basic 16 secret key with [https://acte.ltd/utils/randomkeygen](https://acte.ltd/utils/randomkeygen.)
+Students will need to generate a unique basic 16 secret key with [https://acte.ltd/utils/randomkeygen](https://acte.ltd/utils/randomkeygen.)
 3. Define a secure Content Secure Policy (CSP) head
 4. Configures the flask APP
-5. Redirects the root to /index.html
+5. Redirects the /index.html to the domain root for a consistent user experience
-6. Renders the /index.html
+6. Renders the index.html for a GET app route.

 ```python
 from flask import Flask